ElroyLiSong/toshi-ios-client/README.md

 ### Code Generation

 We're using [Marathon](https://github.com/JohnSundell/Marathon) and [Stencil](https://github.com/kylef/Stencil).
-You should install Marathon with [the instructions on how to install from the Swift Package manager]()
+You should install Marathon with [the instructions on how to install from the Swift Package manager](https://github.com/JohnSundell/Marathon#on-macos).

 There's some weirdness going on with Stencil's test dependencies, so using a `Marathonfile` results in weird installation issues.
 In order to actually get Marathon to work for this project, please follow the following st